 About me

-I am also an Adjunct Fellow of the School of Mathematics and Statistics of the University of New South Wales (UNSW) in Sydney, where I was a postdoctoral Research Associate with Associate Professor Mark Holzer until 2024, working on the response of the global oxygen and carbon cycles to climate change.
+I am also an Adjunct Fellow of the School of Mathematics and Statistics of the University of New South Wales (UNSW) in Sydney, where I was a postdoctoral Research Associate until September 2024, working on the response of the global ocean's oxygen and carbon cycles to climate change (with Associate Professor Mark Holzer).

 Modified from Pasquier et al., JGR: Oceans, 2024.